 We've talked about range elsewhere in this test but the stats bear repeating: a real world figure of 106 miles for a model with the 22kWh battery or a much more maneageable range of 186 miles for a version with the preferrable 'Z.E.
 40' 41kWh battery.
 Forget the NEDC test cycle readings quoted for these two derivatives (respectively 149 and 250 miles): they're just not achievable in normal motoring.

 Three key technologies assist in giving the car respectable range; bi-modal regenerative braking, a heat pump and MICHELIN Energy E-V tyres.
-Customers also get a clever Chameleon charger that can replenish up to 80% of battery power in an hour if you find the right public charging station - or in just 30 minutes if you go for a 22kWh 'Rapid Charge' mdel or a 'Z.E.
-40' 41kWh variant.
+Customers also get a clever Chameleon charger that can replenish up to 80% of battery power in around an hour if you find the right public charging station.
+All ZOEs sold to private customers are supplied with a fully-installed 7kW fast-charging box that enables convenient charging at home - you're looking at around 4 hours with the smaller 22kW battery or 7-8 hours with the bigger-capacity Z.E.40 battery.
 Less powerful charging sources obviously take much longer and if you plug your ZOE into a normal domestic socket, it'll take up to 9 hours to replenish its charge, whatever model you happen to have chosen.